 Sheng Beh defends clients in a variety of consumer and class action matters.
-He represents corporations—primarily financial institutions, debt buyers/collectors and mortgage servicers—in individual and class action litigation based on alleged violations of federal and state statutory regulations such as the Fair Debt Collection Practices Act (FDCPA), the Fair Credit Reporting Act (FCRA), the Telephone Consumer Protection Act (TCPA), the New York General Business Law (NYGBL) and the New Jersey Consumer Fraud Act (NJCFA).
+He represents corporations—primarily financial institutions, debt buyers/collectors and mortgage servicers—in individual and class action claims based on alleged violations of federal and state statutory regulations such as the Fair Debt Collection Practices Act (FDCPA), the Fair Credit Reporting Act (FCRA), the Telephone Consumer Protection Act (TCPA), the New York General Business Law (NYGBL) and the New Jersey Consumer Fraud Act (NJCFA).
 Sheng also defends corporations in litigated foreclosure matters ranging from the standing of a mortgage backed security trust and predatory lending to violations of state and federal laws concerning mortgage lending.

 Prior to joining Hinshaw, Sheng represented Fortune 500 financial institutions in contractual disputes and matters involving the Financial Industry Regulatory Authority (FINRA), U.S. Securities and Exchange Commission (SEC), Consumer Financial Protection Bureau (CFPB).
 He also represented national retailers in general liability and premises liability matters.

 During law school, Sheng was a New York City Bar Association Minority Fellow and a Touro Law Center Faculty Fellow.
 His other academic accomplishments include graduating salutatorian and receiving more than ten CALI Awards.
 Sheng also participated in the 16th Willem C. Vis International Commercial Arbitration Moot Court Competition in Vienna, Austria, where his team ranked ninth of 230 worldwide teams.
-While at law school, Sheng also served as Vice President of the Asian/Pacific American Law Students Association.

 - Asian American Bar Association of New York, Member, 2013–Present